Habilitation procedures at MU

 Habilitation procedure initiation

-The habilitation procedure begins with the submission of a proposal to a dean (fields of study implemented by a faculty) or to the Rector (fields of study implemented by MU).
-The proposal must be submitted to a faculty or MU office tasked with the administration of habilitation and professor appointment procedures.
+The habilitation procedure begins with the submission of a proposal by the applicant to the dean of a faculty through a designated office tasked with the implementation of the habilitation procedure in a given field.

 Habilitation procedure initiation requirements

-A written proposal for initiating a habilitation procedure submitted by the applicant must be structured according to the template included in Annext 1 of the Directive.
+A written proposal for initiating a habilitation procedure submitted by the applicant must be structured according to the template included in Annex No. 1 of the Directive.
+The applicant submits a proposal for initiating a habilitation procedure, including all documentation, in accordance with section 4, subsection 2 of this Directive, in English.

 The proposal for initiating a procedure must include the following materials documenting the applicant’s scholarly or artistic qualifications:

-- Materials documenting scholarly or artistic work and results achieved (see section 5, subsection 2, letter b) of the Directive; to be submitted only following a request made by a relevant scientific board or of the applicant’s own free will),
+- An outline describing the applicant’s concept of scholarly or artistic activity and his/her results and achievements (see section 5, subsection 2, letter b) of the Directive); the outline is only submitted if so requested by the faculty scientific board or of the applicant’s own free will,

-- Certified copies of materials documenting higher education and academic degrees obtained by the applicant (see section 5, subsection 2, letter c) of the Directive; a certified copy may constitute either a notarized copy or a copy certified by a registry office or a statement issued by an authorized employee of the office tasked with the administration of habilitation and professor appointment procedures, attesting to the fact that the copy corresponds to the original document),
+- Certified copies of materials documenting the completion of higher education and academic degrees obtained and used by the applicant in the proposal for initiating a habilitation procedure (see section 5, subsection 2, letter c) of the Directive); a certified copy may constitute either a notarized copy or a copy certified by a registry office or a statement issued by an authorized employee of the relevant faculty office, attesting to the fact that the copy corresponds to the original document,

-Unless the habilitation procedure is prematurely terminated due to formal deficiencies found in the submitted proposal (see section 4, subsection 3 of the Directive), the dean presents the proposal to the faculty scientific board along with a request for the establishment of a habilitation board composed of five members (three of whom at least are experts associated with an institution other than MU).
+Unless the procedure is prematurely terminated due to formal deficiencies found in the submitted proposal, the dean presents the proposal for initiating the habilitation procedure to the faculty scientific board along with a request for the establishment of a habilitation board composed of five members (three of whom at least are experts associated with an institution other than MU).

 The habilitation procedure includes a public lecture given by the applicant.
 The lecture topic is selected by the habilitation board out of three options proposed by the applicant.
 Three or more designated habilitation board members must attend and assess the lecture, subsequently issuing a written evaluation.